 This loan is an educational loan for graduate students enrolled at least half-time.
 Financial need is not an eligibility requirement, student borrowers must be credit worthy to qualify.
 Loan eligibility is based on the cost of attendance minus other aid received.
 A FAFSA is required.

 VSU Short-Term Loans

 Federal Work-Study Program (FWSP)

 The University participates in the Federal Work-Study Program.
 Eligible students may work part-time during the academic year.
-To be placed on FWSP, the student must complete and submit all required financial aid documents to the VSU Office of Financial Aid.
-Priority is given to those students who have completed financial aid applications by May 1.
+To be placed on FWSP, the student can apply for and be selected for a position posted through the VSU Office of Human Resources and our online application system.

 The University provides a limited number of graduate assistantships.
 Interested applicants should apply to the Graduate School.
 An out-of-state student who holds a graduate assistantship is given a waiver of out-of-state tuition.

 Student Assistant Program

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
 Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.

 The Job Location and Development Program, administered through the Office of Career Opportunities, in the University Center at Entrance 5, assists students in obtaining part-time employment off-campus.
 For more information, visit the web site.